datahub-project/datahub/metadata-ingestion/source_docs/kafka.md

 This plugin extracts the following:

-- List of topics - from the Kafka broker
+- Topics from the Kafka broker
-- Schemas associated with each topic - from the schema registry
+- Schemas associated with each topic from the schema registry

 ## Quickstart recipe